Firas220890/backend-docker-setup/README.md

 --search-engine=elasticsearch7 \
 --elasticsearch-host=elasticsearch \
 --elasticsearch-port=9200 \
-&& chown -R www-data:www-data .
+&& chown -R www-data:www-data .`

-Step 5: Cross check if ES is configured, if not update the below setting in app/etc/env.php
+Step 4: Cross-check if ES is configured, if not update the below setting in app/etc/env.php

-'system' => [
+`'system' => [
                 'default' => [
                     'catalog' => [
                         'search' => [